Common Name: prayer plant

 Native Range: Brazil

 Height: 0.50 to 1.00 feet

 Winter hardy to USDA Zones 11-12.
 In St. Louis, it is grown as a houseplant.
 Best grown with a soil-based potting mix and with bright indoor light with no strong direct sun.
 Too much sun will bleach out the attractive leaf colors.
 Keep soils consistently moist in the growing season, but reduce moisture from fall to late winter.
 Consider placing this plant in a humidified room or standing pot in a tray of wet pebbles to increase humidity.

-Native to Brazil, prayer plant is an evergreen, low-growing, rhizomatous, tropical perennial that is noted for its beautiful foliage that closes at night in a manner resembling praying hands.
+Maranta leuconeura, commonly called prayer plant, is native to Brazil.
+It is an evergreen, low-growing, rhizomatous, tropical perennial that is noted for its beautiful foliage that closes at night in a manner resembling praying hands.
 It typically grows to 12” tall and as wide.
 Features oval, predominately green leaves (to 5” long) with striking lines, blotches and shading.
 Leaf undersides are grayish-green to purplish-green.
 White, two-lipped flowers on slender spikes infrequently appear on houseplants.

 No serious insect or disease problems.
 Watch for spider mites and mealybugs.
 Root rot may occur in poorly drained soil conditions.
 Leaf spot may occur.

 Excellent indoor foliage plant for pots or hanging baskets.
 In tropical areas, it forms an attractive ground cover for shady areas.